Skip to content

 """Encodes the data.

-This method takes as input a list of data points, and returns the ranks of the data points.
+This method takes as input a 1D numpy array of numbers and returns a numpy array.

 Args: